 The aim of Solar Smart Charging is to charge from your solar panels as much as possible, as long as it's not more expensive than regular smart charging.
 Here's an explanation of how we do it.

 If you're on a variable rate tariff

 Our Solar Smart Charging algorithm works out the blended cost of charging from your solar panels and uses this to decide when it is cheapest to charge.

 We know that we cannot always rely on your solar panels generating all the energy required to charge your car: some energy will be coming from your solar panels and some will be coming from the grid.
-We therefore calculate a blended cost to figure out the actual price of charging you during sunny times.
-If you're solar smart charging, "cheapest" may be when it is sunniest - but sometimes it may actually be cheaper overnight.
+We, therefore, calculate a blended cost to figure out the actual price of charging you during sunny times.
+If you're solar smart charging, "cheapest" might be when it is sunniest - but sometimes it may actually be cheaper overnight.

 See below for an example of how we calculate a blended price based on local (home) solar production.

 For example, let's say your solar panels produce 50% of the energy used to power your vehicle, and you're on the Octopus Go tariff.
 In this case, your electricity costs 15p per kWh, except between 00:30 and 04:30 when it costs 5p.
 In this scenario, your effective cost of charging with 50% solar power and 50% grid electricity during the day is 7.5p per kWh.